ShaikSameerMubarak/Programming/README.md

-# Steps To compile & run UDP_Client & UDP_Server in Windows Machine:
+# Steps to compile & run UDP_Client & UDP_Server in Windows Machine:

 -> The program tagged with the actual file contains UDP_Client/UDP_Server program in Windows called "Winsock Programming".
 -> Steps For Compilation in Windows Machine